Thus far, every algorithm we have seen is deterministic. This means

 \(\sigma\):

-Suppose the random variable \(X\) has the distribution
+Suppose that random variable \(X\) has the distribution

 and \(Y\) has the distribution